canchito-dev/canchito-workflow-manager/README.md

 The `submitTask(DelegateExecution execution, JSONObject details, String beanId)` method submits an asynchronous task to the actual service.
 The submit action is actually storing the task in the database table by calling the `save()` method from the _GenericTaskService_ class.
 You can modify this method according to your database table structure.

 After submitting the task and the method returns, the process engine will **not** continue execution.
 The _TriggerableActivityBehavior_ acts as a wait state.
-This means, that the process instances is put on hold, until a trigger to continue is received.
+This means, that the process instances is put on hold, until a trigger is received.

 Periodically, the _AcquireTaskThread_ in charge of these kind of service task (in this example, the copy task), read the task que database table.
 When it finds a new task, it acquires it, and locks it.
 Once locked, it calls the `run()` method.
 Here, you will find the business logic for the invoked service task.
 For our examples, it will problably call functions and method to copy a file from one location to another.
 When done, _AcquireTaskThread_ will call the `trigger()` method.